Miami (OH) vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 9, 2021

 Eastern Michigan Stats and Trends

-- So far this season Eastern Michigan has one win against the spread.

-- The Eagles have been underdogs by 1 point or more two times this year and have not covered the spread once.
+- The Eagles have been underdogs by 1.5 points or more two times this season and have not covered the spread once.

 - Eastern Michigan's games this season have gone over the total in two out of four opportunities (50%).

-- When Eastern Michigan scores more than 25.4 points, it is 1-1 against the spread and 3-0 overall.
+- Eastern Michigan is 1-1 against the spread and 3-0 overall when the team notches more than 25.4 points.

-- The Eagles collect 376.8 yards per game, just five more than the 371.8 the RedHawks give up.
+- The Eagles average 376.8 yards per game, just five more than the 371.8 the RedHawks give up.

-- In games that Eastern Michigan piles up over 371.8 yards, the team is 1-2 against the spread and 3-1 overall.
+- When Eastern Michigan totals over 371.8 yards, the team is 1-2 against the spread and 3-1 overall.

-- This year the Eagles have turned the ball over six times, three more than the RedHawks' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.